awslabs/cloudformation-accustom/README.md

 pip3 install accustom
 ```

-To create a Lambda Code Zip with accustom and dependencies includes (`requests`):
+To create a Lambda Code Zip with accustom and dependencies including (`requests`):

 ```bash
 pip3 install accustom -t .